fwcd/worldwideweb-cocoa/README.md

 </div>

 > [!IMPORTANT]
-> This project is in its early stages and, while it does compile and even render simple web pages, is still largely non-functional.
-Anyone interested is highly encouraged to explore the codebase and hack on it though.
+> This project is in its early stages and, while it does compile and even render basic web pages, there are still a number of features that don't work.
+Additionally, many of the parsing routines are not safe against untrusted inputs e.g. triggering buffer overflows, so don't log into your bank account with this.

+That said, anyone interested is highly encouraged to explore the codebase and hack on it though.

 ## Getting Started